KohlbacherLab/dnpm-dip-deployment/README.md

 - `.env.template`

 The provided `init.sh` script creates non-template copies of these for you to adapt locally, e.g. `./backend-config/config.template.xml -> ./backend-config/config.xml`.

+> ⚠️ **WARNING**
+>
+> Please avoid making local changes to the versioned files in this repo (e.g. `docker-compose.yml`, `nginx.conf` or all `*.template.*`)
+> to avoid conflicts upon subsequent pulls on the repository.
+> All necessary configurations should rather occur via the non-versioned, non-template copies of respective files.

 The following sections describe the meaning and necessary adaptations to the respective configuration files for customization of the setup.